 1826 Minuet d'Hyger.

 Music.
 Any country dance tune will work, as long as it predates the 1802 description.
-I chose the English country dance tune
+I chose the old English country dance tune

 More dance descriptions